By Ben Slater

 We continually monitor and vary the assessments that underpin our reviews to take account of changing standards and areas of concern.

-Our tests have revealed that plastic backing is highly flammable compared with aluminium laminate and metal.
-Watch our video below to see what happens in a fire.
+Our tests have revealed that plastic backing can be highly flammable.
+Watch our video above to see what happens in a fire.

 We are therefore not recommending any refrigeration appliances that have flammable plastic backing.
-All plastic-backed fridge freezers have been made Don't Buys regardless of how else they performed in our chilling and freezing tests.
+All freezers with this type of backing have been made Don't Buys regardless of how else they performed in our chilling and freezing tests.

 Read more advice on how to buy the best freezer.